 Book & Lyrics by Dave Hudson

 Ben and Bea are rival fishing guides, both avowedly single—and happy that way.
 Through the playful scheming of Bea’s Uncle Roy (helped along by his daughter, Sarah, and her boyfriend, Claude), Ben and Bea are soon lured into a romantic trap.
 Despite their sworn hatred of each other, the couple finds themselves inexplicably drawn together.
-Throw in a feckless Fish and Game Warden, (DNR Doug), the ever-present Wisconsin love of the Packers (including an ode to Brett Favre), a few jokes from Roy, and a wonderful blend of tuneful songs – and you’ve got Muskie Love, a sure crowd-pleaser.
+Throw in a feckless Fish and Game Warden, (DNR Doug), the ever-present Wisconsin love of the Packers, a few jokes from Roy, and a wonderful blend of tuneful songs – and you’ve got Muskie Love, a sure crowd-pleaser.
 This laugh-a-minute fish tale is a comic, contemporary take on Shakespeare’s Much Ado About Nothing, set on the shores of Green Bay, Wisconsin.

 Produced in 2004, 2005, 2009, 2013, 2018